-One of the most popular recipes on my blog, It’s a Keeper are these slow cooker short ribs.
+The crock pot short ribs recipe is one of the most popular on my site.
 It’s no wonder.
-They are obscenely delicious, incredibly easy to make, and it’s virtually impossible to them mess up.
+They are obscenely delicious, incredibly easy to make, and it’s virtually impossible to mess the recipe up, because the slow cooker does all of the work!

 If you’ve never had slow cooker short ribs before, you are missing out on one of the most decadent meats of all time.
 Seriously.
 They are meaty and rich and fall-off-the-bone tender.
-Short ribs are not fussy.
+Beer braised short ribs are not fussy.
 Rather they are rustic and homey and surprisingly flexible when cooking them.
 Oh, and they taste even better the next day.

 You may think you can get away with substituting spare ribs in this recipe, but don’t be tempted.
 Short ribs are tougher and meatier than spare ribs.
-And, as the name implies, they’re shorter too.
-But the best part is, they require very little hands-on time and they’re fairly inexpensive.
+And, as the name implies, they’re shorter in length, too.
+But the best part is, short ribs require very little hands-on time and they’re fairly inexpensive.
+Short ribs braised in beer are beyond delicious.

 Fast forward eight to ten hours and you have perfectly tender ribs nestled in a rich, decadent sauce.
-You won’t even need a knife to eat these slow cooker short ribs – they simply fall of the bone.
+You won’t even need a knife to eat these beer braised short ribs – they simply fall off of the bone.
 To soak up all of the deliciousness, I usually serve them with my easy go-to Parmesan Orzo, or if I have the time, my 18-Minute Risotto.

 - 3 medium onions, cut into wedges